 An ISTA addressed by the AID/RSID in the Passive Sounding Ranging Trigger frame shall transmit an HE/EHT Ranging NDP a SIFS time after the reception of the Passive TB Ranging Ranging Trigger frame.

-An RSTA transmitting a Passive Sounding Ranging Trigger frame shall not use a bandwidth wider than that indicated in the IFTM frame sent to the ISTA, and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+An RSTA transmitting a Passive Sounding Ranging Trigger frame shall not use a bandwidth wider than that indicated in the IFTM frame sent to the ISTA., and If the Passive Sounding Ranging Trigger frame is soliciting an HE Ranging NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+Otherwise, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Passive Sounding Ranging Trigger frame to CBW320.

 NOTE—Generally a PSTA benefits from consistent ranging measurement performance when an RSTA initiates a passive TB ranging sequence with the nominal advertised bandwidth in every TXOP.

-An RSTA transmitting a Ranging NDP Announcement frame and an HE/EHT Ranging NDP after receiving an HE/EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+An RSTA transmitting a Ranging NDP Announcement frame and an HE/EHT Ranging NDP after receiving an HE/EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame whose bandwidth is less than or equal to 160 MHz.
+If the bandwidth of the Passive Sounding Ranging Trigger frame is equal to 320 MHz, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to CBW320.

-An ISTA transmitting an HE/EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+An ISTA transmitting an HE/EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame whose bandwidth is less than or equal to 160 MHz.
+If the bandwidth of the Passive Sounding Ranging Trigger frame is equal to 320 MHz, the ISTA shall set the TXVECTOR parameter CH_BANDWIDTH to CBW320..

 If the CH_BANDWIDTH of the Ranging NDP, either the I2R NDP or the R2I NDP, is equal to 320 MHz, the corresponding NDP shall be an EHT Ranging NDP and the R2I LMR in the corresponding measurement exchange sequence shall be transmitted in an EHT MU PPDU.
 Otherwise, the corresponding NDP shall be an HE Ranging NDP and the R2I LMR shall be transmitted in an HE MU PPDU.